JWST ETC Wavelength of Interest

-There are two options for removing the error message (Figure 2):
+There are 2 options for removing the error message (Figure 2):

 - Click on the Update to midpoint button on the Instrument Setup tab.
 This will update the value in the Wavelength of Interest to the value specified on the button without requiring the user to manually input a valid wavelength on the Strategy tab.

 - Manually update the value on the Strategy tab.